henrywerner/grid-ai/README.md

 `node.java`
 : An object class that holds data for explored map nodes.

+`./maps/`
+: A folder of example maps used in testing.

 ## Execution
 I developed the program using JDK 1.8.0 and JDK 15.0.2 using the IntelliJ IDEA IDE.
 I also tested compiling and running using Windows command prompt.